 - Wet vacuuming – this what is used in carpet shampooing

 - Hot water extraction (more commonly called steam cleaning)

 - Rinsing – sometimes done by submerging rugs in water

 - Dry vacuuming – done after chemical cleaning is done (dry cleaning)

-While this is not actually part of cleaning the carpet and is not always necessary, it is worth noting.
+While this is not actually part of cleaning the carpet and is not always necessary when performing professional carpet cleaning, it is worth noting.
 This is done with a brushed tool called a carpet rake.
 The reasons for doing this are as follows:

 - It can improve the look of the carpet.
 While some like seeing the carpet steam cleaning wand marks on the carpet.
 This will go away with time.
 With a longer pile carpet, raking it can help the appearance.

 - If protectors or deodorants are applied after the cleaning has been done, raking the carpet can be done to help distribute these.

 - For some carpets with longer piles and a scrubbing process was used, grooming the carpet can minimize crushing and matting of the pile